danielcifuentes54/aws-developer/README.md

 * StackSets: Create, update or delete stacks across multiple accounts or regions
 * Drifts: Detects the manual changes over the stack created

+## AWS CloudWatch
+### AWS CloudWatch Metrics

+* Cloudwtach provides metrics for every service in AWS
+  * Metrics by default
+    * EC2 detail monitoring (metrics every 1 minute)
+  * Custom metrics
+    * Possibility to define and send your own custom metrics to CloudWatch

+### AWS CloudWatch Logs

+* Log group
+* Log stream
+* Cloudwatch Logs can send logs to:
+  * Amazon S3
+  * Kinesis Data Streams
+  * Kinesis Data Firehouse
+  * AWS Lambda
+  * Elasticsearch
+* Metric filters can be used to trigger CloudWatch alarms.
+* Subscription filter
+* AWS CloudWatch Agent
+  * Cloudwatch logs agent
+    * old version, only to send logs
+  * Unified agent (New version)
+    * more granularity

+### AWS CloudWatch Alarms

+* Used to trigger notifications for any metric
+* Alarm States:
+  * OK
+  * INSUFFICIENT_DATA
+  * ALARM
+* Targets:
+  * SNS
+  * EC2
+  * Auto scaling
+* Composite Alarms
+  * monitoring the states of multiple others alarms
+* you can test alarms using the CLI

+### AWS CloudWatch Events

+* Intercept events from AWS services
+* EventBridge is the next generation of the cloudwatch

 ## Serverless

 * Initially...
 Serverless == FaaS (Function as a Service)